Art in Action will be on again in 2018!

 The forms and booklet will open in a new window / tab.
 A quick check for workshop information only, check details below.

-2018 A in A MATERIALS for workshops – please note all workshop information is included, you can just print the pages you need.
+2018 A in A MATERIALS for workshops April 2018 – Correction to materials for Robert Knight’s workshop 31 Seascapes.
+Please note all workshop information is included, you can just print the pages you need.

 - Number 11, Amanda Hyatt – FULL